 Michael E. Morrell

 Michael E. Morrell received his Ph.D. from Arizona State University in 1998.
-He teaches a range of political theory courses at the undergraduate level, including Introduction to Political Theory, American Political Thought and Ideology, Modern Political Theory, and Democratic Theory.
-Graduate seminars he has taught include the Proseminar in Political Theory, the Theory and Behavior of Democracy, and Public Reason and Deliberation.
-His main research interests examine the connections between empathy and democracy, the effects of direct democratic participation on citizens, and the role of political efficacy in democracy, public opinion, and political behavior.
-He is currently working on a research project examining the Town Meeting form of government in Connecticut and the implications of the state of the Town Meeting for our understanding of democracy.
-He is also continuing to explore his theory of the role of empathy in democracy as it relates to topics ranging from President Barack Obama to agonistic democracy.
+He teaches a range of political theory courses at the undergraduate level, including Introduction to Political Theory, Modern Political Theory, Political Theory and Popular Music, and Democratic Theory.
+Graduate seminars he has taught include the Proseminar in Political Theory, Emotions and Political Theory, and Political Psychology.
+His main research interests examine deliberative democracy, the connections between empathy and democracy, and emotions in politics.
+He is currently working on several research projects examining these areas in democratic mini-publics and online news comment platforms.
+He is also continuing to explore his theory of the role of empathy in democracy.